 Provide the requested information for the Project Director.
 Select a Prefix (e.g., Ms., Mr.) even though this is not a required field.
-Provide contact information, including an e-mail address, that will be valid through the period of performance.
+Provide contact information, including an e-mail address that will be valid throughout the proposed period of performance.